ByteSmiths-of-IITR/C2RISC-Engine/src/IRCodeGen/ERROR-ToFix.md

 Another Solution - To Check if Bison Gives AnyErorr - We stop Custom Error Handler

 Things Getting TOOOO MUCH Complicated, first read about error and yyerrok and yyerror and then only think how to handle things.

+- To support varadic function we need to make changes in the grammar.
+Put the varadics.c code into `input.c` and run `make semantic` You can see the parsing is failed, althought gcc accepts it.